HarshChinchakar/AI-Agent-for-YouTube-Video-Transcription/README.md

 The goal of the project is to build an AI Agent that can:

-- Download audio from YouTube videos.
+- Download audio from YouTube videos (Manual atp --> YT sided error).
 - Transcribe speech into text using OpenAI Whisper.
 - Provide search functionality over the transcript.
 - Enable timestamped keyword extraction.